martinhbramwell/Meteor-CI-Tutorial/AutomaticDocumentationInTheCloud/doc/Publish_jsDocs_toGitHub_B.md

 ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ - o 0 o - ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~
 #### Your jsDoc Documents as a GitHub Pages Website

-When this step completes you will find your documenatation on-line at the URL :
+When this step completes you will find your documentation on-line at the URL :

 <a href="https://${GITHUB_ORGANIZATION_NAME}.github.io/${PKG_NAME}/" target="_blank">https://${GITHUB_ORGANIZATION_NAME}.github.io/${PKG_NAME}/</a>.